netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 Make sure that you are using the latest version of Netdata if you are using the [Claiming script](https://learn.netdata.cloud/docs/agent/claim#claiming-script).

-With the introduction of our new architecture, Agents running versions lower than `v1.32.0` can face claiming problems, so we recommend to [update the Netdata Agent](https://learn.netdata.cloud/docs/agent/packaging/installer/update) to the latest stable version.
+With the introduction of our new architecture, Agents running versions lower than `v1.32.0` can face claiming problems, so we recommend you [update the Netdata Agent](https://learn.netdata.cloud/docs/agent/packaging/installer/update) to the latest stable version.

 ## Network issues while connecting to the Cloud